Antoine-Jean Gros: Salon of 1804

 At the Salon of 1804, Gros debuted his painting Bonaparte Visiting the Plague Victims of Jaffa.
 The painting launched his career as a successful painter.
 It depicts Bonaparte in Jaffa visiting soldiers infected with the bubonic plague.
 He is portrayed reaching out to one of the sick, unfazed by the illness.
 According to P. Jill Morse, Napoleon commissioned Gros to paint the scene to neutralize British propaganda.
-The propaganda focused on two episodes of the Egyptian campaign (1798-1800).
+The propaganda focused on two episodes of Napoleon's Egyptian campaign (1798–1800).
 First when he ordered the massacre of Turkish prisoners.
 Second, when he ordered the death by poison of French soldiers suffering from the plague.
 The painting showed a compassionate Napoleon visiting the sick at the plague hospital.
 Morse adds that Gros was probably using the disease as a metaphor for the vanity of Napoleon and his First Empire.

 While Bonaparte did actually visit the pesthouse, later, as his army prepared to withdraw from Syria, he ordered the poisoning (with laudanum) of about fifty of his plague-infected men.

-Later life and death
+Later life

 In 1810, his Madrid and Napoleon at the Pyramids (Versailles) show that Napoleon had deserted him.
 His Francis I and Charles V, 1812 (Louvre), had considerable success.

+In 1835, out of sympathy with the rising tide of Romanticism and after the failure of his Hercules and Diomedes at the Salon of 1835, Gros committed suicide by drowning.

 Fame

 Gros was made a member of the Legion of Honour on 22 October 1808 by Napoleon, after the Salon of 1808, where he had exhibited the Battle of Eylau.
-Gros had many pupils and gained considerably more when David left Paris in 1815.
+Gros had many pupils and gained considerably more after David left Paris in 1815.

 Under the Bourbon Restoration, Gros became a member of the Académie des Beaux-Arts, a professor at the École des Beaux-Arts, and a member of the Order of Saint Michael.
 He was granted the title of baron in 1824 by King Charles X of France.

 Gros inspired Eugène Delacroix, especially with his work in lithography.
-The two both worked in the same time period, and both did portraits of Napoleon.
+The two both worked during the same time period, and both did portraits of Napoleon.
 However, at one point, Gros had referred to Delacroix's Chios and Missolonghi as "a massacre of art".

-G. Dargenty produced a book on the subject titled: Les Artistes célèbres.
+G. Dargenty produced a book on the subject entitled Les Artistes célèbres.
 Le Bon Gros (1887).

 M. Delcluze gave a brief notice of his life in Louis David et son temps ("Louis David and his times"), and Julius Meyer's Geschichte der modernen französischen Malerei ("History of Modern French Painting") contains what Britannica cites as an excellent criticism on his works.